 Yes, a wet sourdough starter, providing it is active, perfectly fine to use.
 Expect it to be less sour, which you may (or may not) prefer!
 You will also need to lower the amount of water used in most sourdough recipes – this is important!

-If you follow my beginner’s sourdough bread recipe, you will probably find lowering the water in the recipe from 180, to 165 grams works well.
+If you follow my beginner’s sourdough bread recipe, you will find that lowering the water from 180, to 165 grams works well.